Glintshake: 2012–2014

 The founders of the band, Shilonosova and Gorbunov, met in Kazan.
 In 2011, Shilonosova moved to Moscow, where the band was formed the next year.
 Glintshake's first EP, Freaky Man, was recorded by Shilonosova and Gorbunov and published to the web in June 2012.
 In October, a music video was released for the title track, "Freaky Man", starring the artist Alexander Krivoshapkin.
-The bass guitarist Dmitry Midborn and drummer Vasily Nikitin joined the band in October 2012.
-Each member had already had experience in other music projects: Shilonosova in MAKE and NV, Gorbunov in NRKTK and Stoned Boys, Midborn in Tesla Boy and On-The-Go, Nikitin in Foojitsu.

 The first gig took place in Kazan on 17 November 2012.
 In March 2013, Glintshake released their second EP, Evil, after which they were invited to several major festivals in Moscow: Bosco Fresh Fest, Afisha Picnic and Faces & Laces.
 In August 2013, the band opened for The Smashing Pumpkins at Stadium Live in Moscow.
 In autumn 2013, Midborn left Glintshake and was replaced by Yegor Sargsyan from the band Trud.
 At the beginning of 2014, drummer Nikitin was replaced by Alexey Yevlanov from The Twiggys.

 In May 2014, the band released its first album, Eyebones.

 In May 2014, Glintshake released a video for the song "Wiuwiuwiu", which was filmed on an iPhone and edited in a single day.
 In November, the Nano Banana EP was released, recorded in a new studio near Moscow owned by the Xuman Records label.
 According to Gorbunov, the EP was "free in terms of style", due to the band moving away from its 1990s music influence.
 At the end of 2014, Glintshake recorded the song "New Year of Hate" for Afisha's New Year's project.